cloudveiltech/Filter-Windows/docs/CreatingAndSigningInstaller.md

 On the top bar you'll see options for 'Debug' or 'Release' and 'Any CPU' or 'x86'.
 Let's change them to 'Release' and 'Any CPU' first.

+## New instructions
 ### x64 Installer

 1. Change configuration options to 'Release' and 'Any CPU'
 2. Right-click CitadelGUI x64 and click Build.
+3. Right-click Setup x64 and click Rebuild.

+### x86 Installer

+1. Change configuration options to 'Release' and 'x86'
+2. Right-click CitadelGUI x86 and click Build.
+3. Right-click Setup x86 and click Rebuild.

+## Old instructions
+### x64 Installer

+1. Change configuration options to 'Release' and 'Any CPU'
+2. Right-click CitadelGUI x64 and click Build.
 3. Open SetupPayload64 and scroll down to `System.Net.Http.dll` @TechnikEmpire correct me if we don't need a separate step for SetupPayloa64
-4. If there are two entries for `System.Net.Http.dll`, right click one and look at SourcePath
+4. If there are two entries for `System.Net.Http.dll`, check SourcePath in the properties box (right-click, select properties)
-5. If SourcePath is `...\Installers\...`, delete that reference.
-There should only be one `System.Net.Http.dll`
+5. If SourcePath does not contain CloudVeilGUI There should only be one `System.Net.Http.dll`
 6. Right-click SetupPayload64 and click Build..
 7. Right-click Setup x64 and click Build.